SurpriseDog/WordTree/Readme.md

 Usage: `--anki (database location)`

 Checks to see if the words exist in your anki database, and prints matching cards.
 I find this useful to make sure I don't try to add the same card twice.
-The anki database is read in read only mode.
+The anki database is read in read-only mode.
 If the database is busy (because you are using the anki app), it will switch to reading a cached version (if available).
 Closing anki should solve this problem and give you the most up-to-date copy of your cards.

 Here are the locations of the anki databases.